Reasons for Green Card Denial

 - You have a mental disorder that is a threat to others and yourself.

-A conviction of a crime can affect your green card application.
+A conviction of a crime can affect your green card application and be a reason for green card denial.
 If you intend and or are found suspicious of coming to the U.S. to commit a crime you will be denied a green card.

 According to USCIS crimes of “moral turpitude” include but are not limited to: